Michael Davis (artist)

-Michael Davis is a Los Angeles-based artist, working in the fields of drawings, sculptures, installation art and public art.
+Michael Davis is a Los Angeles-based artist, working in drawing, sculpture, installation art, and public art.
 He maintains a studio in San Pedro, California.
-He received a master's degree in Fine Art from California State University, Fullerton, and he is a grant recipient from the National Endowment for the Arts, among others.
-His work is in museums, galleries across the United States.
-His significant body of public art is found in rail stations, public parks and civic buildings across the United States and in Japan.
-He is the co-author and subject of PROGRESS: In Search of the American Esthetic, an exhibition that features photographs, video projections, audio and ephemera documenting artists Michael Davis and Stephen Moore's cross-country trip by car from California to New York in 1970 and their subsequent trip traveling the same route in reversing, from New York to California.
+He received a master's degree in Fine Art from California State University, Fullerton, and has received grants including the National Endowment for the Arts.
+His work is in museums and galleries across the United States.
+His significant body of public art is in rail stations, public parks, and civic buildings across the United States and in Japan.
+He is the co-author and subject of Progress: In Search of the American Esthetic, an exhibition that featured photographs, video projections, audio, and ephemera documenting the cross-country round trip via car by artists Michael Davis and Stephen Moore from California to New York and back in 1970.

 Influences

-An early influence was Downey High School art teacher Ray White.
-White was a graduate of Chouinard Art Institute, the influential school that served as an incubator for early Los Angeles contemporary artists.
-White introduced Davis to the work of Italian abstract expressionist Rico Lebrun, as well as the German Bauhaus School of Art, that combined crafts and fine arts.
+Davis had early influence from Downey High School art teacher Ray White.
+He was a graduate of Chouinard Art Institute, the influential school and incubator for early Los Angeles contemporary artists.
+White introduced Davis to the work of Italian abstract expressionist Rico Lebrun, and to the German Bauhaus School of Art, that combined crafts and fine arts.

+Davis grew up in Cold War America, and was highly influenced by the ever-present threat of communism and nuclear war.

 American installation artist Robert Irwin influenced Davis in the relationship of separation of public and private space.
 Irwin's public art maintains a focus in creating subtle, at times vanishing environments with plain materials.

-Growing up in the midst of cold war America, Davis was highly influenced by the ever-present threat of communism and imminent nuclear war.